cogu/c-apx/README.md

 APX for embedded systems (APX-ES) is client source code written in C for very small devices.

-- It does not require an operating system (Using a small RTOS is recomended)
+- It does not require an operating system (Using a small RTOS is recommended)
 - It does not require any heap memory.
 - It is intended to be MISRA-compliant (at some point).